What Is A Facet Joint Injection?

 While medication works to alleviate pain by blocking pain signals, facet joint injections reduce inflammation, which affects the degree of pain you experience.
 Patients have reported pain alleviation for months, which is longer than any oral drug.
 As a result, patients can take fewer prescription drugs and enjoy life without pain for a long time.

-How is a Facet Joint Injection Performed?
+How Is A Facet Joint Injection Performed?

 A facet joint injection is a simple procedure.
 Facet injections are best performed with fluoroscopy (live X-ray) for guidance to accurately target and position the needle (and to help avoid nerve injury or other injuries).
 The procedure is done without sedation.